sjoerdvanloon/PPACSharp/README.md

 Your task is to implement a simple [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer) that receives [IOU](https://en.wikipedia.org/wiki/IOU)s as POST requests, and can deliver specified summary information via GET requests.

+The routes and the data contracts will be shared before hand.
+The routes and implementations will be tested using provided xUnit tests.
+It all will be written in C# in a non specific Api framework.

 ### API Specification

 #### User object